Fabrizia Baduel Glorioso: Political life

 Fabrizia Baduel Glorioso had an active role in Italian government, as well as European government.
 She took part in the creation of the European Trade Union Confederation and in the access of the Italian General Confederation of Labour (CGIL) in this organization.
-Baduel Glorioso was a member of the European Economic and Social Committee (EESC) of the EEC as a representative of CISL from September 1970 to September 1976.
+Baduel Glorioso was a member of the European Economic and Social Committee (EESC) of the European Economic Community as a representative of CISL from September 1970 to September 1976.
 In the same period, she was also a member of the Office of the Presidency of the EESC (September 1974 – September 1976).
 She was the first woman to be elected at President of the European and Social Committee.
 After the end of her term, she was a member of the European Parliament from 1979 to 1984.
 She ran for the European Parliamentary elections as a member of Italian Communist Party (PCI).

 Fabrizia Baduel Glorioso was also a journalist specialised in Italian and European politic and trade-union.
 She was a founding member of the Institute International Affairs (IAI), the Institute for the relation between Italy and African States, Latin America and Middle East (IPALMO), the Italian Society for International Organizations (SIOI) and the Centre International Politic Studies (CESPI).